Lucas-Palomo/rango-event-caller/README.md

 # Event Caller

-## A Typescript library for working with Rango Framework
+## A Typescript library for invoking functions of a class

-###### The Rango project is an unfinished web framework, its repository will remain private until a stable version is available

 ---

 ### What's the Event Caller ?

-Is a class that enable call functions by CLI
+It is a class that allows the invocation of functions from another class via the command line.

 ### How  to use the Event Caller ?